hibrahimates/HALO-software-Epanet-CSharp/README.md

+note:this repo will updated and files will be shared as soon as possible. someone who needs this project could ask me by mail.
+Love to help scientist people.

 # HALO-software-Epanet-CSharp
 HALO software which is programmed according to paper (Todini, 2000) developed for Msc Thesis at METU (Turkey).
-Please do not hesitate to contact with me for your queryies. ibrahim.ates@metu.edu.tr ibrahimates@yandex.com
+Please do not hesitate to contact with me for your queries. ibrahim.ates@metu.edu.tr ibrahimates@yandex.com